Therapist.

 Before starting Mindful Insights, I spent over a decade working in hospitals, emergency departments, and hospice care.

-People don’t need to be “fixed" — they need to be understood
+People don’t need to be “fixed" — they need to feel understood

 Licensed Independent Clinical Social Worker (LICSW)- Washington State